Finalrentals

 The Ten Practical Driving Tips for Tourists

 Bulgarian law mandates specific safety equipment for all vehicles, which you should verify before leaving the rental lot.
 Every car must carry a first aid kit, a fire extinguisher, a reflective triangle, and a high-visibility vest for the driver.
-Furthermore, if you are visiting between November and March, winter tyres with at least 4mm of tread are a legal requirement.
-During these colder months, you are also required to carry snow chains in the vehicle, particularly when traversing mountain passes where blue signage may indicate their mandatory use.
+Furthermore, if you are visiting between November and March, winter tyres with at least 4mm of tread are legally mandated.
+During these cold winter months, you are also required to carry snow chains, particularly when traversing mountain passes where blue signage may indicate their mandatory use.

 Tip 2: Download and Use Offline Maps